Malaysian Kopitiam Culture Best Place To Experience Malaysia

 You find slender wooden chairs and tables with metal legs fitted with white marble tops.

-The best tables are directly under the roaring ceiling fans, which circulate the currents of warm air.
+The best tables are directly under the roaring ceiling fans, which circulate warm air currents.

 Though you feel the wind, it is still warm, and you will soon hail the drink stall assistant to take your orders.